-The RCA Type 77-B1
+The RCA Type 77-B1 Unidirectional Microphone MI-4043

 The Type 77-B1 Unidirectional Microphone can be used to excellent advantage in practically any type of studio installation.
 For example, in an auditorium this Unidirectional microphone call be used to pick up the entire action on the stage because of its cardioid pattern and will suppress, approximately 20 to 1, any undesirable noises originating in the audience.
 It can also be used to advantage in small studios where the reverberation time tends to be objectionable, precluding the use of a non-directional microphone.
-In a given studio, the Type 77-B1 microphone can he used with approximately 1.73 times the reverberation pickup than a non-directional microphone.
+In a given studio, the Type 77-B1 microphone can he used with approximately 1.73 times the reverberation pickup of a non-directional mic.
 It is ideal for applications where it is necessary to place a microphone close to a wall or window, since the pickup of reflected sound from the wall or glass is reduced.

 Its operation is similar to that of the type 77-A Unidirectional microphone which it supersedes, namely a single ribbon fixed at the center, one half operating as a velocity microphone and the other half operating as a pressure type.
 The two outputs of the ribbon are connected in series and the resultant vector addition of the generated voltage produces a directional characteristic as shown below.
 This curve also shows the uniformity of the directional response with respect to frequency.
 The small size, light weight, rugged construction and good sensitivity of the 77-B1 recommend it as one which no station can afford to lack.

-- Output Impedances: 50/250/500 Ohms
+Output Impedances: 50/250/500 Ohms

-with output terminated into a matched load
+Output Level: −66 VU Sound pressure: 10 dynes per square centimeter with output terminated into a matched load